Sholtee/rpc/README.md

        Admin = 4
      }

-     [RoleValidatorAspect] // to usse this aspect you have to implement and register the IRoleManager service public interface IModule
+     [RoleValidatorAspect] // to use this aspect you have to implement and register the IRoleManager service public interface IModule
      {
        [RequiredRoles(MyRoles.User | MyRoles.MayPrint, MyRoles.Admin)]